bridgedb/BridgeDb/README.md

 This file maps RDF Graphs/Context with the UriPatterns found in that graph.
 This allows Map functions to supply a graph name rather than a list of targetUriPatterns

-Data in the included file is OpenPHACTS specific.
+Data in the included file is Open PHACTS specific.

 Data Loading
 ============
 All tests should load their required data at the start of the tests.
-To load the test data into the live sql use the method SetupWithTestData in the URI loader package.
+To load the test data into the live SQL use the method SetupWithTestData in the URI loader package.
 The [IMS project](https://github.com/openphacts/IdentityMappingService) also has a data loader which should be used if the IMS is the deployed project.

 Compilation
 ===========
-For URI/OpenPHACTS packages
+For URI/Open PHACTS packages

 If you've obtained the source code of BridgeDb, you should be able to compile with a simple: